JetBrains/kotlin-web-site/pages/docs/tutorials/android-plugin.md

 ### `Parcelable` implementations generator

 Android Extensions plugin provides [`Parcelable`](https://developer.android.com/reference/android/os/Parcelable) implementation generator as an experimental feature.
-To be able to use it, [turn on](#enabling-experimental-features) the experimental flag.
+If you want to use it, [turn on](#enabling-experimental-features) the experimental flag.

 #### How to use